papivot/wcpctl/README.md

 * Make sure you have admin access to the vCenter server.
 * Make sure the workstation where the `wcpctl` cli will run on has access to the VCenter server.
 * Clone this repo.
-* Modify the YAML config files provided in the sample folder.
+* Modify the YAML config files provided in the `sample-config-yaml` folder.
 * Execute the `wcpctl` code.

 ```
 $ python3 wcpctl.py -h
 =============================================================================

 usage: wcpctl.py [-h] [-u USERID] [--version] verb filename

 wcpctl controls for managing Supervisor Clusters in vSphere 7 with K8s.
 Uses